8n8/bigwebthing/README.md

 ## Data format

 All a person's data is represented as a set of messages.
-A message has two parts: a document and a computer program.
-In Haskell syntax, a document has the form:
+A message can be either a document or a program.
+In Haskell syntax, a document is:

 ```
 data Document